 Chances are you’ve seen those giant mosquito-like insects hovering around your yard or garden at some point.

 No need to panic—those are most likely crane flies.
-They’re harmless to humans and actually beneficial to your surroundings.
+These insects are harmless to humans and beneficial to your surroundings.

 Identification